-Professional accounts are the one where you can take your blog as a business in the real sense.
+Professional accounts are the ones where you can take your blog as a business in the real sense.

 E-Commerce sites at $1470 yearly.
 (Seems quite pricey to me).

-I truly suggest you read its entire features for each type of accounts in the difference between wordpress.com and wordpress.org.
+I truly suggest you read its entire features for each type of account in the difference between wordpress.com and wordpress.org.

-Nearly 70% of bloggers use wordpress.org because of the ease of customizations and thousands of free plugins and themes.
+Nearly 70% of bloggers use wordpress.org because of the ease of customization and thousands of free plugins and themes.

 Can install any plugins or themes.

 Can sell ad space or partner with exclusive advertising companies.

 Can use Google Analytics and check real-time data.